 Exposure to interest rate risks arise in the normal course of the Company's business.
-The Company's exposure to foreign currency risk is not considered significant.
+Exposure to foreign currency risk is not considered significant.

-10(e) Capital management
+9(d) Capital management

-Management have reviewed the forecast cash requirements of the Company for the following 12 months and have satisfied themselves that the Company will be able to meet its external liabilities as they fall due for payment.
+The Company is dependent for its working capital on funds provided to it by Cuadrilla Resources Limited, the Company's parent.
+Management have reviewed the forecast cash requirements of the group for the following 12 months and have satisfied themselves that the group will be able to meet its external liabilities as they fall due for payment.

-11 Related parties
+10 Related parties